-This post is an excerpt from our "Six Lives" exercise, available to members in our Transitions Council track.
+This post is an excerpt from our "Six Lives" exercise, available to members in our Transitions Council.

 Success is not one-size-fits-all.
 Success is measured by a lot of factors — who we are, where we are at, where we want to go, and what we value are some of those.